codefinity/Domain-Driven-Design-Accelerated-Learning/README.md

   - Using IOC container to scan all the Event Handlers and invoke them in Aplication Layer.
 -Testing Domain Events

+## Domain Services

+- IDDD
+- A stateless operation that fulfills a domain specific task.
+- Best Indication that you should create a domain service in the domain model is when the operation you need to perform feels out of place as a method on an aggregate or value object.
+-

 ### Inspired By